IBM/cloudpakforintegration-workshop/docs/exercise-api-connect/README.md

 In this lab you will create a new API using the OpenAPI definition of an existing RESTful web-service that  gets realtime stock quotes.
 You will then test the deployed API by deploying the *IBM Trader Lite* application which is a simple stock trading sample, written as a set of microservices.
 The app uses the API definition that you will create to get realtime stock quotes.

-The architecture of the app is shown below (image test):
+The architecture of the app is shown below:

 [![](images/architecture.png)](images/architecture.png)